raesene/www.mccune.org.uk/index.md

 sitemap: false
 ---

-A site where I track what I've been up to, the proecjts I've worked on and talks I've given.
+A site where I track what I've been up to, the projects I've worked on and talks I've given.